xsaveopt/AvianVisitors/README.md

 Re-running only fetches birds you don't already have; add --force to redo one.

-The new pictures land in webui/assets/.
+The whole set is kept as a single webui/assets/illustrations.tar so the repo holds one file instead of a folder of hundreds. photos.py unpacks it before a run and repacks it after, build_masks.py reads from it, and the container build unpacks it into the image, so you never handle the archive by hand.
-To show them in the collage, rebuild the container:
+To show new pictures in the collage, rebuild the container:

 ```sh
 docker compose up -d --build